What is a CD and what are CD rates?

 • Assessments.
 Our platform undergoes vigorous security assessments and testing throughout the lifecycle of application development, from architecture planning to production phases.

-C. Complete an application and, after successful identity verification, link a bank account from which to fund your first savings product.
+3. Complete a simple online application and, after successful identity verification, link a bank account from which to fund your first deposit.

 Any questions or concerns?
 Email us at support.us@raisin.com.